tytydraco/yessleep/out/We_found_something_we_shouldnt_have_and_I_need_your_help.md

 The thing had long, slender fingers that seemed to stretch out from beyond the door.
 Its skin was a sickly green colour and it had sharp, pointed nails at the ends of its fingers.
 Its eyes were large and bulging, and they glinted with an otherworldly intelligence.
 It had a mouth full of razor-sharp and gaunt teeth and a long, thin tongue that flicked out to taste the air.
 As it moved closer, the door behind it seemed to stretch and warp, as if the monster was somehow able to move through dimensions at will.
 It was a terrifying sight, and anyone who encountered it would surely be filled with fear.

 Frank was frozen, we all were.
-John made the first room.
+John made the first move.

 "Im fucking out."
 And so he was the first to get out of that room.
 And everyone else followed but me and Frank, both still.

 The monster lunged at Frank, its long fingers extended and ready to tear into his flesh.
 I watched as Frank screamed in terror as the creature's sharp nails dug into his skin, slicing through his clothing and exposing the raw meat beneath.
 The monster's mouth opened wide, revealing his rows of jagged teeth, and it bit down on his arm, tearing off a large chunk of flesh.
 Blood spurted from the wound as he struggled to break free from the creature's grasp, but it was no use.
 The monster continued to rend and tear at Franks body, each bite and scratch causing more and more damage.
 In a matter of moments, the man was reduced to a bloody, mangled heap on the ground, his screams silenced forever.
 I immediately started gagging as I fucking ran.
 I made my way the fuck out of there as vomit flowed from out my mouth and all over my clothing.

-Bianca looked at my in disgust in confusion, "Where the fuck is Frank??
+Bianca looked at me in disgust in confusion, "Where the fuck is Frank??
 What fucking happened to you?"

 I pant heavily, coughing, I feel like the air has been sucked dry from my body.